emberjs/rfcs/text/0000-basic-template-helpers.md

 An alternative path would be to include `ember-truth-helpers` in the default blueprint for apps and addons.
-However, this alternative loses strength due to the fact that it is not possible to implement short circuiting helpers in Ember's userspace.
+However, this alternative loses strength due to the fact that it is not possible to implement short circuiting helpers in Ember's userspace, and because even if an addon is added by default, user can still choose to remove it, so addons would not just be able to rely on them.

 ## Unresolved questions